Argentina's missing submarine: What we know

 When was it last heard from?

-The San Juan was last spotted Wednesday in the San Jorge Gulf, a few hundred kilometers off the coast of southern Argentina's Patagonia region and nearly midway between the bases.
+The submarine was heading from a base in southern Argentina's Tierra del Fuego archipelago to its home port in Mar del Plata, about 260 miles south of Buenos Aires.
+It was scheduled to arrive there Sunday.

-On Friday, the navy said they were "conducting operations to resume communications with the ARA 'San Juan' submarine," according to a tweet.
+The San Juan was last spotted in the San Jorge Gulf, a few hundred kilometers off the coast of southern Argentina's Patagonia region and nearly midway between the bases.
+The submarine has a crew of 44.

-The submarine may have tried unsuccessfully to contact naval bases seven times on Saturday.
-Argentina's Defense Ministry said calls came to different bases between 10:52 a.m. and 3:42 p.m.
-Saturday, and lasted between four and 36 seconds.
+On Saturday, seven communication attempts were recorded and were initially believed to originate from the ARA San Juan.
+But on Monday, officials said the radio calls did not come from the missing sub.

-Signals received from the area were being analyzed, but are still not determined to be from the crew.
-If they were sent from the San Juan, they could have originated from a satellite communication device, or from an emergency beacon which could be deployed by the vessel.
+The frequency used for the calls was similar to that used by ARA San Juan's, said Balbi, the Navy spokesman.

-"We do know they have an emergency satellite communication system," William Craig Reed, a former US Navy diver and submariner, told CNN.
+"We do know they have an emergency satellite communication system," said William Craig Reed, a former US Navy diver and submariner who writes on the subject.

 "That is a buoy that will pop up to the top.
 They can send signals from this.
 They believe that might be the case.
 Although, unfortunately, it's not panned out.
 They have not been able to triangulate the signals.
 There's no way to confirm that they came from the submarine."